EvgeniiTitov/coding-practice/coding_practice/design_patterns/SOLID/README.md

 ### 3. Liskov Substitution Principle (LSP)

 An overriden method of a subclass needs to accept the same input parameter values as the method of the superclass.
-Signatures match.
+Signatures match, aka a child class must be substitutable for its parent class.

 When you have an interface accepting some base class as its parameter, we must be able to provide any of the base class inheritors without breaking